-Atomically see if this is pending on the currently executing schedulable, and when so, make it non-pending.
+Atomically checks whether or not this is pending on the currently executing schedulable, and when so, makes it non-pending.

 This method may be called at any time, and in particular need not be called in a try or catch block.